 Just like any other business, restaurants need to attract and retain customers with creative and effective marketing and operations strategies.
-Fortunately, there are many ways that your restaurant can utilize technology to establish a strong connection with customers — from online reservation and ordering systems to WiFi marketing and artificial intelligence.
+Fortunately, there are many ways that your restaurant can utilize a restaurant marketing platform to establish a strong connection with guests — from online reservation and ordering systems to WiFi marketing and artificial intelligence.

 Here, we will explore some of these options for you so that you can make informed decisions about how to best promote your establishment’s offerings and run a successful business without breaking the bank.

-This article will start by discussing why marketing is important in general before diving into specifics about what types of technologies restaurants should be looking at when developing their own restaurant marketing strategy.
+This article will start by discussing why restaurant marketing is important in general before diving into specifics about what type of restaurant marketing software restaurants should be looking at when developing their own restaurant marketing strategy.

 Why is Restaurant Marketing Technology Important?